Applying the latest in neurology research to diagnose and treat people with brain and nervous system disorders

 Mayo Clinic physician-scientists collaborate with researchers worldwide, contributing to advances in medicine that improve neurological care for people everywhere.
 Mayo Clinic is also recognized for high-quality neurological subspecialty care, research and education by several national organizations, including the National Association of Epilepsy Centers (NAEC) and The Joint Commission Stroke Certification.
 Mayo Clinic is an ALS Association Certified Center of Excellence, an National Institute on Aging-designated Alzheimer's Disease Research Center and a GBS/CIDP — Guillain-Barre Syndrome/Chronic Inflammatory Demyelinating Polyneuropathy — Foundation International Center of Excellence.

-Investigators in the Department of Neurology are affiliated these Mayo Clinic research centers:
+Investigators in the Department of Neurology are affiliated with these Mayo Clinic research centers: